Energy Production

 Enhance efficiency

-The steam plant is shifting to a closed-loop hot water system conserving 20 million gallons of water every year.
+The steam plant shifted to a closed-loop hot water system conserving 20 million gallons of water every year.

 Houses and businesses across the community are weatherizing their homes and buildings and switching to efficient appliances with rebates from Minnesota Power and Comfort Systems.
 And homeowners and building owners can get energy audits and help with weatherization from Ecolibrium3.